Materials Genomics

 • Constrained generation: enforce hard constraints (e.g. space group) and condition softly on the rest

-• Coupled to Unit 13 (next week): multi-objective UQ + acquisition is the cleanest framework
+• Coupled to Unit 13 (now folded into Unit 14): multi-objective UQ + acquisition is the cleanest framework

 Part V — Downstream Filtering